-If the load on the front axle is too low, the grip of the tyres on the road is reduced (traction).
-This applies in particular to vehicles with front wheel drive.
+If the load on the front axle is too low, the grip of the tyres on the road is reduced (traction), as is the vehicle's steerability.
+This applies in particular to vehicles with front-wheel drive.
 In this case, the load must be redistributed, too.